w3c/adapt/explainers/discoverable-destinations.md

 Using `rel` attribute values is part of the proposed spec&mdash;for cases where deep links may be provided into an overall well-known section (e.g. help on a specific topic).

-It would be possible to use _only_ `rel` values to highlight well-known destinations (if they were applied to links to the top-level destination landing pages, and there was a way to denote that a link was to the top-level destination landing page), but this would have the disadvantage that the overall destinations for a particular site could not be determined, nor presented to the user, in a simple and robust way.
+It would be possible to use _only_ `rel` values to highlight discoverable destinations (if they were applied to links to the top-level destination landing pages, and there was a way to denote that a link was to the top-level destination landing page), but this would have the disadvantage that the overall destinations for a particular site could not be determined, nor presented to the user, in a simple and robust way.
 The user could only discover them if they landed on the right pages.

 This would pose the risk that the interface presented by the UA would not give a complete picture of what is available on the site, and thus either not be of great use, or&mdash;worse&mdash;be actively confusing for people to use.